 - How long does the pixel clock take to lock?

-- Does a frame last exactly 1/60th of a second?
+- Does a frame last precisely 1/60th of a second?

 - How much time does a single line last?